Skip to main content

 Is an AI governance policy legally required?

-Yes, for a growing number of organizations.
-The Texas Responsible AI Governance Act (TRAIGA) requires covered entities to adopt a written AI governance policy as a core compliance obligation.
-The EU AI Act mandates quality management system documentation — which includes policy — for high-risk AI system deployers.
-Even where not yet legally required, major frameworks like NIST AI RMF and ISO 42001 treat a formal policy as foundational.
+It depends on the law and your use case.
+The Texas Responsible AI Governance Act (TRAIGA) does not require private deployers to adopt a written AI governance policy; it is an intent-based prohibition statute.
+The EU AI Act does mandate quality management system documentation — which includes policy — for high-risk AI system deployers.
+Major frameworks like NIST AI RMF and ISO 42001 treat a formal policy as foundational but are voluntary.
+Even where not legally mandated, a documented policy is best practice for demonstrating good-faith compliance.

 How long should an AI governance policy be?